 Violence and Aggression:

-The #WorkWithoutFear campaign, launched in Feb 2022, highlights the profound impact of this abuse on the everyday lives of ambulance staff and aims to encourage the minority of people who might commit these offences to have respect for the people who are trying to help them, their friends and families when they need it most.
+#WorkWithoutFear highlights the profound impact of this abuse on the everyday lives of ambulance workers and aims to encourage the minority of people who might commit these offences to have greater respect for the people who are trying to help them, their friends and families when they need it most.

-The campaign features a number of staff from all over the country who have been the victims of assault.
-Every month we will be adding more stories to this page, showing the impact of this abuse and aggression on our ambulance staff.
+The campaign features a number of ambulance workers from all over the country who have been subjected to violent behaviour.
+We will continue to add more stories to this page, showing the impact of this violence, aggression and abuse on our ambulance family.

 What can I do to help?

-• You can download our campaign materials at our Resource Centre (currently being updated)
+- You can download our campaign materials at our Resource Centre

 Daren Mochrie, Chair of the Association of Ambulance Chief Executives (AACE) and Chief Executive of North West Ambulance Service says: